Vice admiralty court

-Vice Admiralty Courts were juryless courts located in British colonies that were granted jurisdiction over local legal matters related to maritime activities, such as disputes between merchants and seamen.
+Vice admiralty courts were juryless courts located in British colonies that were granted jurisdiction over local legal matters related to maritime activities, such as disputes between merchants and seamen.

 American Colonies

-American maritime activity had been primarily self-regulated in the early to mid-1600s.
+American maritime activity had been primarily self-regulated in the early to mid-17th century.
 Smaller maritime issues were settled at court in local jurisdictions, prior to the establishment of courts to specialize in admiralty.
 In the colony of Massachusetts Bay, for instance, a maritime code to specialize in maritime legislation was created and in 1674 the Court of Assistants was established to determine all cases of admiralty.
 Typically the courts were presided over by a judge, unless it was deemed more suitable to be presided over by a jury.
 This was similar in Maryland, where a so-called 'Court of Admiralty' heard cases of maritime issues including sailor's wages, the carriage of goods and piracy.
 Originally these courts dealt primarily with commercial matters, and the judges which presided over them were appointed by the local population and were paid from the colonial treasuries.
 Their jurisdiction expanded, however, during the French and Indian War, to the condemnation of enemy ships including disposing of their possessions.
 It was not until the passage and the later stricter enforcement of the Navigation Acts by the British parliament from the 1650s through to the 1770s that the British government were granted more power over American maritime issues, as vice-admiralty courts began to enforce customs and hear criminal trials for smuggling.